 If your landlord is negligent in caring for the property, you have an increased risk of an accident.
 Negligence could lead to slip and fall accidents or even violent attacks.
 As a landlord, there are requirements to meet to protect the rights and privileges of tenants.
 If you have been injured because a landlord’s negligence, it is important you contact a personal injury attorney to seek damages.

 As a tenant you have the right to safety.
-If you have been injured because of your landlord's negligence, contact an experienced Atlanta landlord negligence attorney at Balams Law Group.
-Emanuel Balams is an Atlanta premises liability lawyer who is dedicated to seeking just compensation for his clients.
+If you have been injured because of your landlord’s negligence, contact an experienced Atlanta landlord negligence attorney at The Balams Firm.
+ReShea Balams is an Atlanta premises liability lawyer who is dedicated to seeking just compensation for her clients.

 Call (404) 445-2005 today to schedule a free consultation.
-Balams Law Group represents clients throughout Atlanta area, including Lawrenceville, Milton, Johns Creek, Sandy Springs, Norcross, Duluth, College Park, Roswell, Forest Park, Brookhaven, Dunwoody, Alpharetta, Smyrna, Decatur and surrounding cities.
+The Balams Firm represents clients throughout Atlanta area, including Lawrenceville, Milton, Johns Creek, Sandy Springs, Norcross, Duluth, College Park, Roswell, Forest Park, Brookhaven, Dunwoody, Alpharetta, Smyrna, Decatur and surrounding cities.

 When a landlord is negligent in maintaining the property, the tenant has the possibility of being harmed.
 In some cases, this could mean slip and fall accidents if broken stairs were not repaired.
 In more severe situations, if a landlord failed to repair faulty locks on doors or windows after you notified him or her of the problem and you become the victim of a violent attack, your landlord may be held responsible.